Privacy Policy

 By using our services, you acknowledge that you have read and understood this Privacy Policy.
 If you do not agree with any part of this policy, you should not use our services.

-1.1 About FlowForm and HMRC MTD
+1.1 About TaxBridge and HMRC MTD

-FlowForm is a workflow automation platform that, among other functions, enables self-employed individuals and landlords to capture their income and expense data, prepare quarterly updates, and submit those updates directly to HMRC via HMRC’s Making Tax Digital APIs.
-FlowForm acts as an HMRC-recognised software provider under the MTD for Income Tax Self Assessment programme.
+TaxBridge is a workflow automation platform that, among other functions, enables self-employed individuals (sole traders) to capture their income and expense data, prepare quarterly updates, and submit those updates directly to HMRC via HMRC’s Making Tax Digital APIs.
+TaxBridge is seeking HMRC recognition as a software provider under the MTD for Income Tax Self Assessment programme.
+The current release supports quarterly updates for self-employed sole traders; final declaration and property/landlord features (referred to elsewhere in this Policy) are planned for a future release.

 2. Data We Collect